salbalkus/CausalTables.jl/paper/paper.md

 In the continuous treatment setting, a common causal estimand is the effect of a *modified treatment policy* (MTP), which corresponds to the
-question: "how would the counterfactual outcome change had an intervention $d(a, w; \delta)$ been applied to the observed treatment
+question: "how would the counterfactual response change had an intervention $d(a, w; \delta)$ been applied to the observed treatment
 $a$?" [@Haneuse2013].
 In this setting, rather than estimating an ATE, we estimate an *average policy effect* (APE)---the difference between $Y$